The Law Society regulates Ontario lawyers and paralegal licensees in the public interest.

 In some situations, you may either choose a lawyer or a paralegal to assist you.
 In others, you will need to speak with a lawyer.
 Please see Choosing the Right Legal Professional for more information.
-You may also want to review the How Can the Law Society Help? and Lawyers and Paralegals: Helping You With Your Legal Needs brochures.
+You may also want to review the Helping You With Your Legal Needs brochure.

 Make sure you protect yourself and check our Directory or contact the Law Society to confirm that the person you are thinking of hiring is a licensed legal professional.

 If you think you need legal assistance, you may first want to read Helping You With Your Legal Needs and Choosing the Right Legal Professional, both of which will help you to understand the differences between the services offered by lawyers and those offered by paralegals.
 Once you have determined the type of legal services you require, the following information can help you to find a lawyer or a paralegal and see Finding a Lawyer or Paralegal.

 - Finding out more about a specific lawyer or paralegal

 - Each listing in the Lawyer and Paralegal Directory includes the individual's practising status, in addition to contact information.
 If a lawyer or paralegal has a discipline history, restrictions on his or her practice, or if there is a trusteeship, there will be information on this in the directory listing

 - You may contact the Law Society's Client Service Centre to find out whether a lawyer or licensed paralegal is currently entitled to provide legal services in Ontario.
 You may also ask about the individual's discipline history.
 See Finding a Lawyer or Paralegal for more information

 - The Law Society also prosecutes individuals who provide legal services directly to the public without a license